LineaLabs/lineapy/docs/concepts/artifact-store.md

 Encapsulating both value and code, as well as other metadata such as creation time and version, LineaPy's artifact store provides a more unified and streamlined experience to save, manage, and reuse works from different people over time.
-Contrast this with a typical setup where the team stores their outputs in one place (e.g., a key-value store) and the code in another (e.g., GitHub repo) --- we can imagine how difficult it would be to maintain correlations between the two.
+Contrast this with a typical setup where the team stores their outputs in one place (e.g., a key-value store) and the code in another (e.g., GitHub repo) &mdash; we can imagine how difficult it would be to maintain correlations between the two.
 LineaPy simplifies lineage tracking by storing all correlations in one framework: artifact store.